charrington24/obsidian_cs/applied cryptography/intro to cryptography.md

 	- Bits of entropy counted as log_2(g) (where g is # of guesses it'd take to find the value)
 	- pseudo-random number generator takes seed + internal state and generates arbitrary length string of pseudo-random bits
 	- attacker could get access to internal state, which would allow all future "random" output to be predicted
+	- internal state allows you to keep inputting the same seed and get different results
+		- generally you don't re-input the seed; the internal state is updated based on some rule with every generation, which allows